Released on 29 October 2014, this national report presents the findings of the seventh Scanlon Foundation Mapping Social Cohesion Survey.

 Links to major policy statements and selected media commentary on immigration.

-Videos of talks and panel discussion at the Mapping Social Cohesion 2013 launch.
+Videos of talks and panel discussions at the Mapping Social Cohesion 2013 and 2014 launches.

 Department of Immigration and Border Protection publishes detailed analysis of census data on birthplace, ancestry, language and religion, The People of Australia (2014)